TNolan01/tommy1/README.md

 ```

-5. The easist way to upload the media files to AWS S3 Bucket is to open the Bucket in AWS dashboard, create a new folder called **media**.
+5. The easiest way to upload the media files to AWS S3 Bucket is to open the Bucket in AWS dashboard, create a new folder called **media**.
 From here you can select **Upload** and select the file or files you want to upload.